-Foreigners can freely buy a house in the Netherlands, but it’s important to know the quirks of the Dutch housing market before buying your home.
+Foreigners can freely buy a house in Holland, but it’s important to know the quirks of the Dutch housing market before buying a property in the Netherlands.

 Along with many other countries, the housing market in the Netherlands spent a long time in flux following the 2008 financial crisis.
 In 2017 and 2018, however, prices have been rising significantly, with some cities seeing double-digit growth in some cases.